MarekSchiffer/pgu/macOS_x86/01. Chapter 3 - exit/Readme.md

 This is indissmissable connected with the von Neumann architecture.
-The program code, together with the number, is inserted into memory, then loaded into registers and  and finally executed.
+The program code, together with the number, is inserted into memory, then loaded into registers and finally executed.

 There is still this pesky "little" layer of abstraction called macOS or the operating system.
 Everything is controlled by the Kernel.
-Ths API between userspace and Kernelspace is bridged by syscalls.
+The API between userspace and Kernelspace is bridged by syscalls.

 In this particular case, we're asking the Kernel to quit the program and return a number into stderr.
 The return value can then be seen